Environmental Issues and Water

 Despite all these agreements, conflict continues.
 For example, the threatened Delta smelt, whose population has plummeted with the Bay Delta‘s health, induced a federal court order in 2007 to reduce Delta pumping to study the inadvertent killing of the fish.
 Yet, restrictions on pumping mean agricultural losses and water shortages for the public.

 Climate change adds complexities and questions regarding environmental impacts in the future.
 For example, rising water temperatures are attracting invasive species to waterways in which they have not previously lived.
-And a 2013 study by the UC Davis Center for Watershed Sciences said 82 percent of California’s 121 native fish species could become extinct or have critically low numbers due to climate change.
+Scientists say the survival of a vast majority of California’s 121 native fish species is threatened because of climate change impacts.